edzzn/khalilstemmler-blog/src/pages/articles/tutorials/getting-the-currently-playing-song-spotify.md

 If you have a website, you can put _any URL from your domain_ here, and Spotify will redirect us there after logging in.

-If you _don't have a website_, again- that's OK, we can use `http://google.com/callback` or something, but do understand that the domain that owns the website that we redirect to is fully capable of reading the **authorization code** we're given back.
+If you _don't have a website_, again- that's OK, we can use `http://google.com/callback` or something, but do understand that the domain that owns the website that we redirect to is fully capable of reading the **authorization code** we receive.

 <p class="special-quote">When you enter your Redirect URI, don't forget to press the "Add" button beside the URL, and THEN click "Save".
 That's how attempt #1 of hooking this up failed for me - though you're much smarter so that won't happen to you.</p>